espruino/BangleApps/README.md

 * Try the **release version** at [banglejs.com/apps](https://banglejs.com/apps)
 * Try the **development version** at [github.io](https://espruino.github.io/BangleApps/)

+**All software (including apps) in this repository is MIT Licensed - see [LICENSE](LICENSE)** By submitting code to this repository you confirm that you are happy with it being MIT licensed.

 ## How does it work?

 * A list of apps is in `apps.json`